forkingdog/UITableView-FDTemplateLayoutCell/README.md

     }];
 }
 ```
-## Advanced usage with height caching
+## Height Caching API

 Since iOS8, `-tableView:heightForRowAtIndexPath:` will be called more times than we expect, we can feel these extra calculations when scrolling.
-So we provide another extension with caches:
+So we provide another API with caches:

 ```
 - (CGFloat)tableView:(UITableView *)tableView heightForRowAtIndexPath:(NSIndexPath *)indexPath